promptfu/promptfu-gatsbyjs/content/wiki/xargs/index.md

 Let me explain the usage example below as it was my first experience using `xargs`.
-I wanted to put together a kernel upgrade package, and I wanted to pull all the kernel files for a specific version into a central location so I could work from there and not mess with anything via my repo.
+I wanted to put together a kernel upgrade package, and I wanted to pull all the kernel files for a specific version into a central location so I could work from there and not mess with anything in my repo.
 The below command was used to `grep` for the files I wanted:

 ```shell
 $ ls | grep '2.6.32-358.23' | grep -v 'python'